vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 On the morning of Friday the 27th, (iia.m.)
 Mr.
-Chunilal Saraya again saw Mr. Tilak and requested him to go in company with Mr. Khaparde to Prof. Gaj jar's bungalow near the Congress pandal where, by appoint- ment, they were to meet Dr. Rutherford, M.P., who was trying for a reconciliation.
+Chunilal Saraya again saw Mr. Tilak and requested him to go in company with Mr. Khaparde to Prof. Gaj jar's bungalow near the Congress pandal where, by appoint###ment, they were to meet Dr. Rutherford, M.P., who was trying for a reconciliation.
 Messrs.
 Tilak and Khaparde went to Prof. Gaj jar's, but Dr. Rutherford could not come there owing to other engagements.